calumgrant/logical/README.md

 *Logical* is a programming language for writing logical queries in a simple and intuitive way.
 It is mainly intended as an instructional language to learn about logic.

 # Stating facts
-A fact is something that is asserted to be true, for example
+A fact is something that is stated to be true, for example

 ```
 "Fred" is a person.
 "Fred" has mother "Natasha".
 ```

-In this statement, Fred and Natasha are entities, and person and mother are relations.
+In these statements, `Fred` and `Natasha` are entities, and `person` and `mother` are relations.
+You can think of relations as tables of data with one or two columns.

-You could even combine these, for example
+You can combine statements about a single entity, for example

 ```
-Person "Fred" has mother "Natasha", surname "Brooks".
+person "Fred" has mother "Natasha", age 99, surname "Brooks".
 ```

 This defines three facts: